rg-1708/rg-pet-clinic/README.md

 # rg-pet-clinic

 My version of Spring Framework pet-clinc project.
-This project isn't anymore under development -> it was the first one of my Spring Projects/
+This project isn't going to be furhter developed -> it was the first one of my Spring Projects.